Charlotte, North Carolina

 Our info packet has much of what you want to know about the convention, plus the policies you need to know about if you’re considering joining us.

-The preliminary 2021 Convention Info Packet is linked in this sentence.
+The convention info packet is linked in this sentence.
 Its details are subject to change.

 What’s it like?
 Are there pictures?